open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/MiniscopeV3Device.rst

 MiniscopeV3Device
 ===============================
+.. important:: To use Miniscopes with ONIX hardware, you must first use the :ref:`bonsai_onicontext` configuration GUI to set the headstage port to :ref:`Passthrough Mode" <bonsai_onicontext_hubsettings>`

 A `Bonsai source <https://bonsai-rx.org/docs/editor/#toolbox>`__  that wraps a :ref:`onidatasheet_ds90ub9x_raw` device and configures it to allow control over `UCLA Miniscope V3